Lighthouses of Venezuela: Caribbean Islands

 Punta Palanquete (Punta Brasil) (2)

 2004.
 Active; focal plane 15 m (49 ft); white flash every 8 s.
 12 m (39 ft) round cylindrical fiberglass tower, painted with orange and white horizontal bands.
 The lighthouse replaced a 10 m (33 ft) concrete post light.
-Francisco Salazar has a 2023 photo, a view from the sea is available and Google has a satellite view.
-Mapio.net has a photo of the earlier, shorter tower.
+Francisco Salazar has the 2023 photo at right, a view from the sea is available and Google has a satellite view.
 Located at the northwestern point of the Isla Cubagua, about 18 km (11 mi) southwest of Punta de Piedras on the Isla de Margarita.
 Accessible only by boat, but there is an excellent view from ferries between Cumana and Isla Margarita.
 Site open, tower closed.
 Admiralty J6492; NGA 17168.

-Date unknown.
+Around 2023.
 Active; focal plane 15 m (49 ft); white flash every 12 s.
-10 m (33 ft) round fiberglass tower with lantern and gallery, painted with orange and white horizontal bands.
-Wikimedia has a photo (also seen at right), Jesus Salazar has a photo, another photo is available, and Google has a satellite view.
+10 m (33 ft) round fiberglass tower painted with red and white horizontal bands.
+Juber Alexander Zárate Cuervo has a 2018 photo and Google has a satellite view.
+The earlier lighthouse was similar but had a lanrern and gallery.
+Wikimedia has a 2014 photo and Jesus Carrillo had a 2021 photo (no longer online) of that tower lying on the ground.
 Located at the northeastern point of the Isla Cubagua, about 15 km (9 mi) south southwest of Punta de Piedras.
 Accessible only by boat.
 Site open, tower closed.
 ARLHS VEN-035; Admiralty J6494; NGA 17172.

 Isla de Coche Lighthouse